Climate and energy views of candidates to follow Merkel at helm of CDU

 Campaign and election procedure

-The CDU leadership has decided that official candidates will have the opportunity to introduce themselves to CDU members at eight regional conferences from mid to end of November, where each candidate will have time to say a few words and then answer questions.
-According to media reports, about a dozen politicians will seek election.
-Yet, to become official candidates, they must either be proposed by party bodies ahead of these regional conferences, or at the CDU party conference in December by members eligible to vote.
+The CDU leadership decided to give the three candidates most likely to become Merkel's successor the opportunity to introduce themselves to CDU members at eight regional conferences from mid to end of November, where each candidate had time to say a few words and then answer questions.
+Additional candidates can be proposed at the CDU party conference in December by members eligible to vote.
 This leaves open the possibility of spontaneous candidacy.